- Must visit

 Discover the best of Birmingham — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Birmingham trip today.

-Major city museum with fine art, the Staffordshire Hoard, and important local history collections in a landmark civic building.
+Major city museum with fine art, local history, and the renowned Pre-Raphaelite collection in a landmark civic building.

-Leading contemporary art gallery in Brindleyplace, known for ambitious exhibitions in a striking former school building.
+Leading contemporary art gallery in Brindleyplace, known for ambitious exhibitions in a restored neo-gothic school building.

-Historic district of workshops, heritage buildings, independent shops, and creative businesses; excellent for wandering.
+Historic district of workshops, heritage buildings, independent businesses, and creative spaces, ideal for walking and photography.

-Birmingham’s signature curry, traditionally cooked and served in a thin pressed-steel balti bowl.
-Developed by the city’s Pakistani and Kashmiri communities, it is one of the dishes most associated by
+Birmingham’s signature curry, cooked and served in a thin pressed-steel balti bowl.
+It reflects the city’s strong South Asian culinary heritage, especially around the Balti Triangle.

-Moderate by UK standards.
+Moderate for UK city travel.
 Budget eats are reasonable, while hotels and central dining cost more.

 Official public transport app